 (Dr Adam performing a seated cervical Gonstead adjustment on a patient)

 Finding the subluxation (spinal joint dysfunction), by seeing it on the client, feeling it on the client, finding which exact joints are involved, using the nervoscope and nerve scanner instrument, X-ray analysis and reviewing the health history and presentation.

 This formula was successful for Gonstead and he built a reputation on results.
 The Gonstead Chiropractic Clinic in Mt Horeb, Wisconsin was once the biggest Chiropractic clinic in the world.
 Gonstead built a runway for clients to fly in and see him, he also built a motel to accommodate the many clients who would travel from all over America and the world to see him.
 The average length of travel for clients was 160 kilometres a study had shown.
 He was famous for saying he never spent a dollar to advertise, his results did the talking.

 The doctors at Wellbeing Chiropractic are all trained in the Gonstead technique and have many years of combined “clinical hands on experience.”
-All of our practices Hawthorn, Pakenham, Melton, Epping, Craigieburn, Hoppers Crossing, Point Cook and Cranbourne have onsite X-ray facilities, which enable the team to be very thorough in the initial consultation examination.
-Wellbeing Chiropractic is open six days a week, with early morning and late evening appointments available.
+Most of our practices have onsite X-ray facilities, which enable the team to be very thorough in the initial consultation examination.
+Wellbeing Chiropractic is open six days a week, (plus Sunday chiropractic emergency appointments) with early morning and late evening appointments available.